 - Ability to comfortably and professionally interface with a wide range of constituents, including Academy members, staff, policy-makers, and the public at large.

 - Ability to learn quickly, prioritize tasks, and work accurately under pressure.

 - Ability to creatively problem-solve and be flexible to work in a changing environment.

-Terms: The preferred start date will be September 1, 2022.
-The appointment is for a one-year term, which can be renewed for a second year by mutual agreement.
+Terms: The preferred start date will be summer of 2023.
+The appointment is for a two-year term, which can be renewed for a third year by mutual agreement.

 Application: For full consideration, interested applicants are encouraged to submit a brief cover letter and CV online by April 15, 2023 and applications will be accepted until the position is filled.